Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 Final Thoughts

-And the surprising truth is this: success is rarely about how inspired you feel at the beginning.
-It’s about how prepared you are when things inevitably get difficult.
+Success is rarely determined by how inspired you feel at the start.
+It’s determined by how prepared you are when things inevitably become difficult.

 Visualizing success gives you direction.

-Visualizing failure builds resilience.
+Visualizing failure helps build resilience.

 - A mind that is hopeful—but not naïve.